code-312/ceic-jekyll/pages/privacy-policy.md

     who have questions about personal information that may have been submitted by a child under the age of 16 should email us at: info@cannabisequityil.org.</p>"
   site_page: []
+- template: text-area
+  style: Plain
+  text_area: "<h2>10.
+Consent to Privacy Policy</h2><p>By using the Website, you signify
+    your agreement to the terms of this Privacy Policy.
+We may amend this Privacy Policy at any time.
+If we make a material change to the way in which we collect, use, and/or share your personal information, we will post a notice on the Website or send an email to users who have provided an email address.
+We will assume that you have given your permission for your information to be used under the terms of the Privacy Policy, as modified, if you do not respond to our email within thirty days or continue to use the Website thirty days after a notice is posted.
+    Please note that you should always update your personal information to provide us with a current email address.</p>"
+  site_page: []

 ---